tobeva/tobeva.com/content/intro/_index.md

 However this is a course about programming, not about Python.
 We need to learn some Python as we go, but we will skip over a lot of details.
-There are many courses you can take after this one to learn more Python or learn other programming languages.
+There are many courses you can take after this one to learn more about Python or learn other programming languages.

 Python is one of the most popular programming languages in the world.
 It is used by millions of programmers every day.
 Python is used to build software and websites that you probably use and enjoy.
-Python is a great introductory language because it's not *super* complicated, but it can be used to write almost any program.
+Python is a great introductory language because it's not *super* complicated, but it can be used to write almost any type of program.